Heraion of Samos: Third temple (Polycrates temple)

-After the destruction of the Rhoikos temple, an even larger one was built approximately 40 m to the west, which is known as the "Great Temple" or the "Polycrates Temple" (3), after the famous tyrant of Samos who ruled around the time of its construction.
-This temple was 55.2 m wide and 108.6 m, one of the largest floor plan of any Greek temple.
+After the destruction of the Rhoikos temple, an even larger one was built approximately 40 m to the west, which is known as the "Great Temple" or the "Polycrates Temple" (1), after the famous tyrant of Samos who ruled around the time of its construction.
+This temple was 55.2 m wide and 108.6 m, one of the largest floor planS of any Greek temple.

 The first foundations of the cella were laid in the second half of the sixth century and are usually associated with the reign of Polycrates.
 The foundations of the peripteral colonnade and the pronaos were not laid until around 500 BC.
 Construction continued into the Roman period, but this temple was never wholly finished.
 The cult statue was eventually transferred to the Roman temple, though other statues and votives continued to be stored in it.

 The geographer Strabo, who wrote at the beginning of the first century AD, describes the temple:

 In Byzantine times, the temple served as a quarry, so that it was eventually dismantled to the very foundations, leaving only the foundations and a single column shaft, which seems to have been retained as a navigation point for ships.

 Roman temple

-At some point in the Roman period, a smaller Roman Temple (5) was built to housed the cult image the east of the Great temple, which remained under construction.
+At some point in the Roman period, a smaller Roman Temple (5) was built to house the cult image to the east of the Great temple, which remained under construction.
 In the fifth century AD, this temple was demolished and the stone was used to build a church on the site.